-Climate risks have undergone the initial integration into the overall risk management framework and we will continue the work to implement it.
+Climate risks have undergone the integration into the overall risk management framework.
 As per our risk management process, risk areas identifying the climate risks have been defined.
 The risk areas have been assigned to a risk owner (an individual GLT member) who is responsible for the ongoing work and continuous assessments of potential impact and likelihood.
-In the upcoming year, the identified risk owners will further assess and identify mitigative actions to manage the climate risks.
+The identified risk owners further assesses and identifies mitigative actions to manage the climate risks.
 Challenges and advancements are to be reported to the GLT, as well as to the Audit Committee and/or the Board of Directors.
 Tele2's operational risk management is integrated into the financial reporting and operational processes to ensure accountability, effectiveness, efficiency, business continuity and compliance with corporate governance, legal and other requirements.
 The line managers are inherently responsible for the risk identification and risk mitigation related to their respective market or corporate area for financial reporting and other operational processes.
 On top of this, Internal Audit performs a risk assessment for each market and function (including financial reporting) which forms the basis for the annual internal audit plan.
 This risk assessment considers the fact that there is risk both from how we operate and from where we operate, as illustrated in the Tele2 Company risks.